angelpartida2026/CSE2102_Lab3/README.md

 # CSE2102_Lab3

-Download all the files in this lab
+Download the PizzaFactory file in this lab and once in codespace enter the following:

 CodeSpace> cd /path/to/your/project/pizza-factory
 CodeSpace> mvn clean